Searching Conquer Addiction's Database

 Location: You can look for centers by state or by region of the country.

-Treatment Type: The primary types of treatment, of which many centers offer more than one, are defined as follows:
+Level of Care: The primary treatment levels of care, of which many centers offer more than one, are defined as follows:

 - Outpatient – clients attend meetings at the treatment facility.
 Intensive outpatient programs (IOPs) usually meet at least 3 days a week for at least 2-4 hours per day.